vzachari/IronSmithQSM/README.md

 *Ex. if S0001 is specified in MyInputFile and folder S0001 exists in output folder, S0001 will be skipped.*

+c) Absolute path to MyInputFile needs to be provided *(Ex. /home/data/MyAmazingExp/CSVFileVault/File.csv)* if file is not in current folder.

-c) Freesurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
-See section #5 on quality of life features below.
+c) FreeSurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
+See section #5 on Optional features below.

 ## 4) MyInputFile format: